 It is not the most turnkey solution available — buyers shouldn’t be scared of a little tinkering and troubleshooting, on account of the setup procedure and manual filament changes and bed leveling.

-However, it is a decent printer that get's the job done, but with the impressive Robo 3D C2 and Up!
-Plus 2 competing in the same price-range, we recommend you pick one of these printers instead.
+However, it is a decent printer that get's the job done, but with the impressive Dremel Idea Builder and Up!
+Plus 2 competing in the same price-range, it's a tough call to make.

 Pen and Plastic Rating